Narotam-Mishra/aws-learning/ReadMe.txt

 # It allows us to keep multiple versions of an object in the same bucket, providing protection against accidental deletions or overwrites.

 ## S3 Replication (4:02:42)

+# It allows us to automatically copy objects from one S3 bucket to another, which can be
+- within the same region (Same-Region Replication - SRR)
+- in different regions (Cross-Region Replication - CRR)

+## S3 Storage Classes (4:09:39)
+1).
+S3 Standard :- frequently accessed data,
+2).
+S3 Intelligent-Tiering :- Data with unknown or unpredictable access patterns, 3).
+S3 Standard-IA :- Infrequently accessed but quickly retrievable, 4).
+S3 One Zone-IA :- Non-critical, infrequently accessed data,
+5).
+S3 Glacier :- Archival data, rarely accessed,
+6).
+S3 Glacier Deep archive :- Deep archival data, almost never accessed, 7).
+S3 Outposts :- Local storage using AWS Outposts,

+## S3 Bucket Lifecycle (4:14:56)

+# We can use lifecycle policies to control the movement of objects between different storage classes or delete them entirely, based on specific conditions like age or inactivity.

+## S3 Snow Family (4:18:28)

+# The S3 Snow Family is a group of physical devices offered by AWS to help move large amounts of data to the cloud when using the internet isn't practical..
+These devices are used when there's too much data to upload over a regular connection or when dealing with remote areas without good internet.

+## Amazon S3 Storage gateway (4:21:01)

+# It is a hybrid cloud storage service that connects on-premises environments to cloud storage in Amazon S3.
+It helps extend our local storage to the cloud by acting as a bridge.

+## AWS RDS Service (4:25:05)

+#